PHPradeau/ResourceRadar/README.md

 # ResourceRadar
-Quality resources available depending on your location &amp; language
+Quality resources available depending on your location and language